Determine the Sex of Birds Using DIY DNA Testing

 The results are easy to interpret: Two bands = Female.
 One band = Male.

-Interested in getting started?
-Get in touch with our team—we’re happy to guide you through the process.
+Curious about getting started with DNA testing?
+Get in touch with our team—we’re happy to explain the process.

 Here's a quick overview of what you'll need to get started.
 You can find a detailed list on our protocols.